Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: B Proofs

 We provide the proofs for all the theorems in our main paper.
-In each sub-section, we first show the proof of main theorem and then collect the useful lemmas in the end.
+In each sub-section, we first show the proof of main theorem and then collect the useful lemmas in the end. {We combine the proofs of MLE achievement in Theorem~\ref{thm:stats} and polynomial-time achievement in Theorem~\ref{thm:refinement} in the last section due to the similar idea. }

-\section{Notation}
+\subsection{Notation}

-Before the proofs, we first introduce the notation used throughout the appendix and the generalized dTBM without symmetric assumptions.
-The parameter space and minimal gap assumption are also extended for the generalized dTBM.
+Before the proofs, we first introduce the notation used throughout the appendix and the general dTBM without symmetric assumptions.
+The parameter space and minimal gap assumption are also extended for the general asymmetric dTBM.